fmenardo/Bgt_fungicides_2024/cnv/cnv.md

 ```
 The genome-wide coverage was obtained from (LINK).

 We compiled all coverages and ratios with the R script `coverage_fungicides_targets.R`.
-The coverages and the ratio are availbles in `final_ds_table.csv`
+The coverages and the ratios are available in `fungicides_coverage_table.csv`